Founders at the University of Cambridge

 What happens when the programme ends?

-After completing our programme, we will support you through your next phase, whether it be a fundraise, grant application or beyond.
-You can also stay in ideaSpace with us for three months, at a discounted rate.
+After completing our programme, we will support you through your next phase, whether it be a fundraise, tailored introductions or beyond.
+You can also stay in ideaSpace with us for three months, at a discounted rate or longer at the full membership rate.

 What if I have not yet raised any investment or funding?

 That’s fine.
-We will give you £40,000 investment at the start of the programme and will aim to get you investment-ready by the end of the programme.
+We will make a £30,000 investment on acceptance of the programme, with the aim of getting you investment-ready by the end of the programme.

 Are there any costs associated with the programme?